SoftwareAG/c8y-docs/content/cloud-remote-access/supported-protocols-bundle/compatibility.md

 For Cloud Remote Access for SSH, the same limitations as for Telnet apply (see above).
 Moreover, the following additional limitations are known:

 * International characters are not supported yet.
 * Only a limited number of control characters is working.
-For example, interrupt (CTRL+C) is not working yet.
 * Mouse movements are not supported.
-* Only the SSHv2 protocol is supported.
+* SSH version 1 is not supported.